 Design-wise, it’s a petite, crescent-shaped player with rounded edges and stands a few inches wide, an inch-and-a-half tall and an inch-and-a-half deep.

 That said, despite sharing the same exterior as the Roku Express, the Premiere is still a more powerful player.
 We’ll cover exactly what it can do in just a second but you can expect 4K HDR support – the same as the Roku Ultra.

-Like the Roku Streaming Stick+, the Roku Premiere’s strong suit is providing 4K HDR performance at a reasonable price.
+Like the Roku Streaming Stick+, the Roku Premiere’s strong suit is providing 4K and basic HDR performance at a reasonable price.
 You’d find it the most useful if you bought an ultra-cheap 4K TV during Black Friday or Cyber Monday, only to realize after that it doesn’t have the best on-board operating system.

 Now, if the whole “4K HDR on a budget” promise sounds familiar, it’s because Roku introduced the Roku Streaming Stick+ a year ago that delivered just that.

-Our disappointment over Dolby Vision aside, the Roku Premiere looks like an impressive (and, impressively cheap) piece of kit.
+Small critiques aside, the Roku Premiere is an impressive (and, impressively cheap) piece of kit.
 4K HDR streaming for $40 opens the door to discount cord-cutters in a way that hasn’t happened before.
 To get to that price point it looks like Roku has cut a few corners – the IR remote in the basic Premiere, for one, and the lack of Dolby Vision for another.

-It can also become slightly convoluted for consumers when you toss the Roku Streaming Stick+ in the mix – a device that’s nearly identical outside of the Wi-Fi antenna.
+For that reason, we’d recommend the Roku Premiere+ over the regular Roku Premiere, but its Walmart exclusivity could make that a problem for some folks.
+Worse, it can also become slightly convoluted for consumers when you toss the Roku Streaming Stick+ in the mix – a device that’s nearly identical outside of the Wi-Fi antenna.